ArthurSonzogni/chromiumos-platform2/camera/README.md

 After the camera HAL source code is uploaded, one needs to add corresponding packages to build and install the camera HAL and the required libraries.
-On Chrome OS, packages are managed by ebuild files.
+On ChromeOS, packages are managed by ebuild files.
 The following ebuild files are required for a new camera HAL:

 -   A ebuild file for the newly added camera HAL.
 The ebuild file is used to